Resignation of an auditor of a public company

 How and when to lodge an application

-An application may be lodged, using Form 342 Application for consent to resign as an auditor, at any time of the year subject to the requirements in RG 26.
+An Application for ASIC consent to resign as an auditor of a public company can be submitted through the ASIC Regulatory Portal at any time of the year, subject to the requirements in RG 26.
 The auditor continues to hold office until consent has been granted.
 For this reason, auditor arrangements should not be changed before our consent is received.

 We do not have the power to allow a resignation to take effect before the date on which we give consent, nor can we backdate our consent.
 You should lodge your application within a reasonable time so we can give due consideration to the information provided and arrive at a decision.